kasparsj/jquery-data-parallax/README.md

 **Type:** number
 **Default:** 0

-If you need to start the scene exact pixels from document or "triggerElement" beginning.
+If you need to start the scene exact pixels from document's beginning or "triggerElement"'s beginning.

 #### duration
 **Type:** number or string (percentage or viewport units) or callback function